tokio-rs/website/content/tokio/topics/bridging.md

 ---
 title: "Bridging with sync code"
 ---
-We can opt-in and out of sync and async behavior depending upon our use case by adopting any of the below ways.
+We can choose to use synchronous or asynchronous behavior depending on our need.
+For instance,
  * Marking the main function with `#[tokio::main]` and making the entire project asynchronous.
  * Making the entire project asynchronous but opting out of asynchronous behavior